SchuhBaum/SBCameraScroll/ReadMe.md

 ### Changelog
 #### (Rain World v1.10)
 v3.0.9:
-- Modded the shader `LevelMeld`.
+- Modded the shader `LevelBlend`.
 Now, the ripple distortion effect should be way less extreme and scale much better in larger rooms.
 I am looking at you `WRSA_L01`.